Skeleta in non-Archimedean and tropical geometry: Semirings

 The \emph{relative} tensor sum $\oplus_\alpha$ on $\mathrm{Mod}_\alpha$ is the quotient

-in $\mathbf{Span}$.
+in $\mathrm{Mod}_\B$.
 A commutative monoid in $\mathrm{Mod}_\alpha$ is an \emph{$\alpha$-algebra}; it consists of the same data as a semiring $\beta$ equipped with a semiring homomorphism $\alpha\rightarrow\beta$.
 The category of $\alpha$-algebras is denoted $\frac{1}{2}\mathbf{Ring}_\alpha$.
 The tensor sum of two $\alpha$-algebras over $\alpha$ has a semiring structure. \end{defns}

 \begin{egs} The Boolean semifield $\B=\{-\infty,0\}$ is a unit for the tensor sum operation.
 It therefore carries a unique semiring structure, of which the notation is indicative, rendering it initial in the category of semirings.
+That is, $\B$ plays the r\^ole in the category of semirings that $\Z$ plays in the category of rings.